phated/enyo-assertions/README.md

-bootplate
+Demo page for Assertions library for EnyoJS
 =========

-Application template for packaged Enyo

-Refer to the [Wiki](https://github.com/enyojs/enyo/wiki/Bootplate) for how to get started.